How in the world to prevent overspending? Is it even possible?

 5. Know How Much You Have to Spend and Track It.
 Keep track of your spending by adding up the amounts on your phone.
 That way, you’ll have no surprises when you get to the checkout lane.
-You can try Running Total for Android or Calculator for Shopping on iTunes.
+You can try Calculator for Shopping on iTunes.
 This is one of my favorite tricks to help prevent overspending.

 6. Stay Home / Keep Busy.
 If you go to the store simply out of boredom, you will spend money.
 Even if you are “window shopping” you will probably head home with something you normally would not have.
 If you feel the need to go to the store out of boredom, find something to do.
 You might read a book, play with your kids or even go for a walk.

 7. Keep emotion out of shopping.
 One tip is to never shop hungry.
 When you do, your stomach controls what you buy.
 The added benefit is buying the healthy foods you need.

 If I am feeling badly about myself, buying something I have been wanting may end up making it’s way home with me.
 Spending money to make myself feel better never works.

 There a many emotions attached to spending.
 You have to identify which one(s) apply to you and find a way to fulfill that need through another method – other than spending money.

 8. Define Needs vs. Wants.
 There are items we need.
 You need food, but do you need the extra box of cookies?
 Yes, the sweater is really cute, but is is something you need or just something you want.
 Ask yourself “is this a need or a want” with each item you buy.
 You’ll soon be on your way to less overspending.